Supporting you through your Umpiring journey

 - umpires who are ready to take on the responsibility of officiating netball

-If you would like to prepare for your trial, try doing the following:
+If you would like to prepare for your journey into umpiring or for the Beginner Umpire trials, try doing the following:

 - umpiring practice games at netball training